Why Healing from PTSD Is so Terribly Hard and What You Can Do About It

 My point is that there is always a binding factor present within each Post-Traumatic Stress condition and it has to be negated through awareness without feeding it with more energy; this is what prevents you from being continuously stuck in hyper and hypo-activation.

-Negation is being aware first of all of what is occurring and then feeling the movement underlying the thought process that stimulates your personal story, the emotions within it and its binding factors.
+Negation is being aware first of all of what is occurring.
+Secondly, it is then feeling into the movement underlying the thought process that stimulates your personal story, the emotions within it and its binding factors.

-It is body-sensation that helps you to observe non-dualistically, and that aids in discouraging further build up and repetition.
-It is the refusal of engagement with blame, guilt, self-reproach, shame, etc. that shifts awareness to the core emotions, and when the capacity grows to hold that, it then can be processed.
+It is body-sensation that helps you to observe non-dualistically, and that aids in discouraging further build up and repetition, and thus PTSD healing.
+It is the refusal of engagement with blame, guilt, self-reproach, shame, etc. that shifts awareness to the core emotions, and when the capacity grows to hold that, it can then be processed.